micado-scale/micado-scale.github.io/docs/install/cli-install.md

 ### Configure Container Registries

-MiCADO uses **containerd** as the container runtime.
-The container registries are configured via the the K3s `registries.yaml` file, which is very well documented at
-[this link](https://docs.k3s.io/installation/private-registry).
-The
-following command will open that file for editing.
+Container registry logins and mirrors are configured via the K3s `registries.yaml` file, which is very well documented at [this link](https://docs.k3s.io/installation/private-registry).
+The following command will open that file for editing.